Manfreds Webseiten

 Bunuel's Law: Overdoing things is harmful in all cases, even when it comes to efficiency.

 Burke's First Rule: Never create a problem for which you do not have the answer.
-Corollary: Create problems for which only you have the answer.
+Corollary: Create problems for which only

 Second Rule: